-Our work's motivations are consistent with [2] but we offer a different viewpoint.
+Our work's motivations are consistent with [2], but we offer a complementary viewpoint.
 We suggest that a truly fair policy would ensure that the ratio between a job's size and its response time remains constant (or as close to constant as possible).
 Therefore, the closer the SDV is to zero, the more fair a policy is.

 As observed in [2], we shall see that using this basis for fairness will provide insights that using expected or conditional slowdown would otherwise not capture.
 Most notably, using the expected slowdown or the conditional slowdown is known to equate two well-known policies, processor sharing and last come first serve, in terms of their fairness.
 However, we find evidence that SDV will determine one to be more fair than the other, as will be discussed in Section 3.
+Furthermore, since SDV is a black-box metric, for consistency of context and application this work focuses on comparing it against other black-box metrics.

-Any mention of SDV in the literature has been brief and passing and to our knowledge no such study or presentation of SDV exists.
-Therefore, the contributions of this paper include, but are not limited to,
+Any mention of SDV in the literature has been brief - to our knowledge no such study or presentation of SDV exists.
+One possible explanation for this absence is that analytic expressions for SDV are difficult to determine (this appears to be a fundamental problem, as we have made attempts to generate analytic results).
+As such, we sacrifice analytic tractability in order to examine these ideals of fairness empirically.
+The contributions of this paper include, but are not limited to,

 - 1. The introduction and justification of using SDV as a fairness metric, found in Section 2. - 2.
 An extensive simulation study pertaining to SDV and expected slowdown under different scheduling policies and distributions, found in Section 3. - 3.
-A discussion of key observations and insights into the behaviour of SDV across these different configurations, also found in Section 3.
+Several key observations and insights into the behaviour of SDV across these different configurations, also found in Section 3, which enriches the overall discussion of fairness.